ibm-cloud-docs/databases-for-postgresql/howto-managing-connections.md

 Many PostgreSQL driver libraries have connection pooling classes and functions.
 You need to consult your driver's documentation to implement connection pooling that is optimal for your use case.
 For example, the Python driver Psycopg2 has classes to handle connection pooling in your application.
 The Java PostgreSQL JDBC driver has methods for [connection pooling at both the application and application server level](https://jdbc.postgresql.org/documentation/datasource/){: .external}.

-Alternatively, you can use a third-party tool such as [PgBouncer](https://pgbouncer.github.io/){: .external} to manage your application's connections.
+Alternatively, you can use a third-party tool such as [PgBouncer](https://www.pgbouncer.org/){: .external} to manage your application's connections. {{site.data.keyword.databases-for-postgresql}} deployments include built-in support for PgBouncer's `auth_query` authentication, so a PgBouncer instance that you run can validate users against the database without maintaining a local password list, and password changes take effect without a PgBouncer restart.
+For setup steps, see [Connection pooling with PgBouncer](/docs/databases-for-postgresql?topic=databases-for-postgresql-pgbouncer).

 ## Raising the connection limit
 {: #raise-connection-limit}